michaell4438/bs/README.md

  2. (Install the .deb file found under the `Releases` section)[https://github.com/michaell4438/bs/releases]

 If you want to build the dev manually, just execute the `build-deb` script.
-A pip release is on the way.
+An apt repository is on the way.

 ## Making Templates